msinnl/msinnl.github.io-src/content/pages/bilevel.md

 by Matteo Fischetti, Ivana Ljubic, Michele Monaci and Markus Sinnl.

+## Solver for Mixed-Integer Bilevel Linear Problems

+The intersection-cuts based solver for Mixed-Integer Bilevel Linear Problems described in the first two publications mentioned above can be downloaded by [clicking here][11].

+The solver is provided as binary compiled under Ubuntu 14.04 64bit with g++ 4.8.4 using CPLEX 12.7.
+It needs dynamic CPLEX libraries, which need to be generated manually by the user.
+The procedure is as following:

+1. Set the environment variable CPLEX_DIR to the base directory of the CPLEX installation on your system (e.g., /opt/ibm/ILOG/CPLEX_Studio127).
+2. Run the script *make_cplex_dynamic.sh* provided with the binary to create the dynamic CPLEX library files libconcert.so, libcplex.so and libilocplex.so.
+3. Put the generated dynamic libraries in the folder where the binary *bilevel* is.

+The solver can be run as, e.g.,

+> ./bilevel -mpsfile myInstanceFolder/myInstance.mps -setting 4

+Setting refers to different settings as described in the papers, the available settings and all other available parameters can be shown by

+> ./bilevel -help

+For the instance format, see below.
+The software is for academic purposes only, see also the license-file in the provided zipfile.

 ## Instances

 * Click [here][1] to download the instances based on MIPlib instances